 Ceasefire deal approved by Israeli security cabinet

-The Israeli security cabinet approved a Gaza ceasefire and hostage release deal on January 17th, recommending that the wider government give it the final approval, Prime Minister Benjamin Netanyahu’s office said.
-The New Arab via Reuters.
+The Israeli security cabinet approved a Gaza ceasefire and hostage release deal on January 17th, recommending that the wider government give it the final approval, Prime Minister Benjamin Netanyahu’s office said, according to The New Arab via Reuters.

 The office said in a statement: “After reviewing all the political, security and humanitarian aspects, and understanding that the proposed deal supports achieving the objectives of the war, (the security cabinet) has recommended that the government approve the proposed framework.”
 The full cabinet would recommence on January 17th in order to decide on the deal.